 Two common words used amongst autistics (and in the autism literature) are 'masking' and 'camouflaging'.
 As a late-diagnosed adult Asperger's (on the autism spectrum), I had no idea what they meant except for their literal meaning.
 At the time of my (unofficially official) diagnosis in 2007 it was referred to as 'coping'.
-That superficially described it and I left it at that, continuing on in my own uniformed default way: coping.
+That superficially described it and I left it at that, continuing on in my own uninformed default way: coping.

 In my post of 'coming out' as an older woman on the autism spectrum (Asperger's), I explained why I hid my diagnosis for 16 years.
 I spent five decades coping as a stranger in a strange land, constantly asking myself "Why am I so different?", and feeling very alone in my version of reality.
 But I had learned to cope for the most part.
 As I mentioned elsewhere, I felt fine most of the time.
 But don't know if that's because I've dealt with it, or if I've buried it.
 Now I know it was both.